deeptools/HiCExplorer/docs/index.rst

 =============================== ===========================================================================================
-:ref:`findRestSites`             Identifies the genomic locations of restriction sites :ref:`hicBuildMatrix`            Creates a Hi-C matrix using the aligned BAM files of the Hi-C sequencing reads :ref:`hicCorrectMatrix`          Uses iterative correction to remove biases from a Hi-C matrix :ref:`hicFindEnrichedContacts`   Identifies enriched Hi-C contacts :ref:`hicCorrelate`              Computes and visualises the correlation of Hi-C matrices
+:ref:`findRestSites`             Identifies the genomic locations of restriction sites :ref:`hicBuildMatrix`            Creates a Hi-C matrix using the aligned BAM files of the Hi-C sequencing reads :ref:`hicQC`                     Saves QC measures from the output of hicBuildMatrix :ref:`hicCorrectMatrix`          Uses iterative correction to remove biases from a Hi-C matrix :ref:`hicFindEnrichedContacts`   Identifies enriched Hi-C contacts :ref:`hicCorrelate`              Computes and visualises the correlation of Hi-C matrices